JamieLL/Agent-Models-for-Causal-Scene-Generation/README.md

 Here is the DAG for this model.
 ![dag](dag.png)

+The probability distribution are defined based on the logic showed in the DAG: the postions of two entities and the background will determine their final interactions.
+The positions can be left or right indicates they are in the left part of right part of the background.<br>
+In our definition, there are four types of interations: 'fight','hold', 'chase', and 'call'. 'fight' and 'hold' occur when they have the same postion while 'chase' and 'call' occur only if they have different positions.<br>
+Their interaction is also limited by the environment they are in, which is the background of our final generated image.
+They can't 'hold' each other in the park and they can't 'chase' each other at home.

 The causal model uses `pyro` to generate samples and forms captions like the following;

     A old female with black long hair fights a little black cat in the park.